How To Write a Press Release

-- Launching a new product — If you are launching a new product or service, some of the best marketing and publicity you can get is free through news coverage.
+- Launching a new product — If you are launching a new product or service, some of the best marketing and publicity you can get is free through a news release.

-The best way to get coverage for a new product is through good news.
+The best way to get coverage for a new product is through a good news release.
 How will this product benefit society or those people who buy it and use it?

 Recently, PepsiCo announced a partnership with NBA star LeBron James to launch its new energy drink MTN DEW RISE ENERGY.
 You can view this new product launch press release here.